Readings for Friday June 24, 2011

 The LORD called me from birth, from my mother's womb he gave me my name.
 He made of me a sharp-edged sword and concealed me in the shadow of his arm.
 He made me a polished arrow, in his quiver he hid me.
 You are my servant, he said to me, Israel, through whom I show my glory.
 (Isaiah 49:1-3)

 "What am I here for?"
 Most of us have certainly asked this question many times in our life.
-We ask this question because we all need to find our purpose in life; without it we feel a void, an emptiness that is not filled until we find out what we were created to do.
+We ask this question because we all desire to find our purpose in life; without it we feel a void, an emptiness that is not filled until we find out what we were created to do.
 If we are truly searching for our purpose in life, we need to start by first asking the creator.
 It is God who created us, and it was not just so we could exist, but He created each of us with a specific purpose.
 We must first ask God to show us our purpose, it is only by giving into His will and finding out His plan for our lives that we can begin to fill the void.

 As we celebrate the birth of Saint John the Baptist today, we recognize the greatness of God and the flawlessness of His plan.
 The birth of Saint John the Baptist would be considered what we typically call a miracle baby.
 Elizabeth, his mother, was older and unable to have kids, but God's greatness and mercy truly showed through to her and her husband.
 When John was born, the people knew that there was something different about this child, and they knew that the hand of the Lord was with him.
 John the Baptist grew up "strong in spirit" and went into the dessert to prepare the way of the Lord.
 John the Baptist knew his purpose.
 He was not concerned with social status, money, power, or greatness ... only doing the will of God.
 Saint John the Baptist teaches us many great lessons in humility and in keeping God first in our lives.